Correspondence theory of truth: Vagueness or circularity

 Either the defender of the correspondence theory of truth offers some accompanying theory of the world, or they do not.

-If no theory of the world is offered, the argument is so vague as to be useless or even unintelligible: truth would then be supposed to be correspondence to some undefined, unknown or ineffable world.

-It would in this case be difficult to see how a candid truth could be more certain than the world we are to judge its degree of correspondence against.

-On the other hand, as soon as the defender of the correspondence theory of truth offers a theory of the world, they are operating in some specific ontological or scientific theory, which stands in need of justification.

-But, the only way to support the truth of this world-theory that is allowed by the correspondence theory of truth, is correspondence to the real world.
-Hence the argument is inescapably circular.
+If no theory of the world is offered, the theory may be seen as vague or even unintelligible: truth would then be supposed to be correspondence to some undefined or ineffable world.
+On the other hand, as soon as the defender of the correspondence theory of truth offers a theory of the world, the defence becomes circular: they would then be operating in some specific ontological or scientific theory, which stands in need of justification.
+But the only way to support the truth of this world-theory that is allowed by the correspondence theory of truth, is correspondence to the real world.

+Another argument (made by Simon Blackburn in his 2018 book On Truth) against the correspondence theory of truth is that the theory implies that all beliefs (or beliefs that something is true) must involve a manual process of fixing a mental belief A, with a careful attending to that belief by examining B (in which B is significantly covered by A, and B is a direct and real fact of the world), and then finally a rigorous comparison between A and B. If A accurately describes B, then A is said to be true.
+However, many true beliefs (such as believing that 1+1=2) do not involve such a tedious process, lowering the theory's explanatory power for how we may effectively be disposed to giving true beliefs about the world.